olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 For the $i$ th sample, activate neurons on the $l$ th hidden layer are: $A_i^{(l)}=\left[a_{i1} \ a_{i2} \ldots a_{iP} \right]$

-The weight vector connecting to the qth neuron on the (l+1)th hidden layer from the lth hidden layer is:
+The weight vector connecting to the qth neuron on the $(l+1)$ th hidden layer from the lth hidden layer is:

 $$